gramineproject/gramine/Documentation/devel/encfiles.rst

 to the host storage.
 An additional plaintext header in bytes 0-57 is prepended to the ciphertext, and the padding in bytes 3942-4095 aligns the resulting metadata node to 4KB.
-Note that the plaintext header contains the KDF salt generated in step 2 and the GMAC generated as a by-product of AES-GCM encryption in step 4.
-The salt and the GMAC can be stored in plaintext, and they will be used later to decrypt the metadata node's ciphertext.
+Note that the plaintext header contains the KDF salt generated in step 2 and the tag generated as a by-product of AES-GCM encryption in step 4.
+The salt and the tag can be stored in plaintext, and they will be used later to decrypt the metadata node's ciphertext.

 .. image:: ../img/encfiles/05_encfiles_read_less3k.svg